 But futures are uncertain, especially those that navigate a dramatically changing world.
-Silvia’s great-grandparents would have remembered the German ruled feudal system in Estonia, upended by Russian occupation.
-Her grandparents, would live in an Estonia, that had moved toward industrialization, but a modernity in which a Russian cultural model was vigilantly imposed upon the people.
-These Russian restrictions on Estonian language and culture, provoked a burgeoning intellectual movement that began to cultivate a sense of national and cultural identity, growing into a powerful, undeniable force as Sivlia’s parents, Juhan and Johanna reached adulthood.
+Silvia’s great-grandparents would have remembered the German-ruled feudal system in Estonia, upended by Russian occupation.
+Her grandparents would live in an Estonia, that had moved toward industrialization, but modernity in which a Russian cultural model was vigilantly imposed upon the people.
+These Russian restrictions on Estonian language and culture, provoked a burgeoning intellectual movement that began to cultivate a sense of national and cultural identity, growing into a powerful, undeniable force as Silvia’s parents, Juhan and Johanna reached adulthood.